coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Contextual Equivalence.md

 And as usual, we move from taking one beta-reduction step to taking any finite number.
 ![](Pasted%20image%2020231115114542.png)
 So denotational semantics are preserved by alpha-equivalence and beta-reduction, making it a worthwhile technical tool for studying the lambda-calculus.

+(ALSO there is the rest of chapter 2 starting at 2.10, which is the adequacy stuff. read it